OpenImaging/miqa-phase1/README.md

 ## Develop environment setup

 MIQA has server, client two components.
-They are located under *miqa_server* and *client* directory respectively.
+They are located under *server* and *client* directory respectively.

 ### Prerequisite
 * Pyhton 3.5+